UniversalDevicesInc/polyglot-v2-nodejs-interface/README.md

 removeCustomParams(key), Removed the custom param specified by the key.

-saveTypedParams(typedParams), This is the newest and preferred method to use parameters in the UI.
+saveTypedParams(typedParams), This method is not yet available in the cloud.

 Here's an example
 ```javascript